 Q. Can I use other containers?

-Translucent, one gallon milk (or water) containers work well.
+Translucent, one gallon milk (or water) containers work very well.

 So do half gallon containers but you’ll put in less seeds because the container is smaller.

-Gallon vinegar jugs work well too but only if you’ve washed them very well and leave them open to get rid of every trace of vinegar.
+Gallon vinegar jugs work well too but only if you’ve washed them well.
+After washing, leave them open to get rid of every trace of vinegar.

 Some people use all kinds of deli and bakery containers but I haven’t had much luck with them.
 They are not as tall as the milk containers so plants are not as mature.

 Don’t use opaque containers.
-You plants won’t get enough light.
+Your plants won’t get enough light.

 The other day, I was grocery shopping at my usual store and was shocked to see jars of pasta sauce selling for $6.99 to $8.99.
 Shocked!!
 What used to be a favorite, economical dinner choice was becoming un-affordable.